 Once cleaned, line the shrimp up in a row back to back.
 Cut straight through the shrimp in a straight line making medium-small slices of shrimp.

 The recipe below available on a printable card is for 4 medium-sized stuffed tomatoes.
 The best part is the recipes are scaleable.
 You can double it, no problem.
 My only suggestion is to dial back the about of old bay you add.

 When making 4 stuffed tomatoes you need one ear of corn, making 6 stuffed tomatoes you'll need one and a half ear of corn, and if you're making 8 stuffed tomatoes you'll need 2 ears of corn.
 The whole recipe works that way; which is nice and helps when needing to adjust for the number of servings you'd like to make

 An easy way to cut the corn off the cob - makes less of a mess.

 Be sure to chop up the corn some.
 Think about each kernel being chopped into thirds.
 The reason is the end result.
 You want a nice mouth to feel while eating the dish.
 All chopped ingredients work this way.
 You cut, chop, dice to fit the recipe you're making.
 In this case, we are filling tomatoes which aren't very big, so we chop to a smaller size.

 Shrimp & Crab Stuffed Tomatoes w/ Summer Corn

 - 1 Ear of Corn on the Cob

-- 1 Tbsp of additional Pepper like Orange Bell Pepper
+- 1 tablespoon of additional Pepper like Orange Bell Pepper

-- 1 Tbsp of Ranch Dressing or Mayo
+- 1 tablespoon of Ranch Dressing or Mayo

 - Top with cheese or breadcrumbs